IanHo2019/Python-Regression/README.md

 ## pntsprd.dta
 This file contains data about Vegas betting.
 The complete variable list is [here](http://fmwww.bc.edu/ec-p/data/wooldridge/pntsprd.des).
 For example, *favwin* is equal to 1 if the favored team won and zero otherwise, and *spread* holds the betting spread.
 In this context, a spread is the number of points that the favored team must beat the unfavored team by in order to be counted as a win by the favored team.

+## apple.dta
+The data dictionary for this file can be found [here](http://fmwww.bc.edu/ec-p/data/wooldridge/apple.des).
+The variable *ecolbs* is purchases of eco-friendly apples.